-Education sector in China: How to seize opportunities
+Education Market in China: How to Seize Opportunities

-This (long) article will explain to education Business how to lure Chinese oversea students, and top strategies (2019) to communicate in China.
+This article will explain to education businesses how to lure Chinese oversea students, and top strategies to communicate in China.

 The education system in China requires compulsory schooling for 9 years, divided into 6 years of primary education from the age of 6 and then 3 years of intermediate education (equivalent to secondary school).